Henok-23/Photon/README.md

 Tested only on Ubuntu, should work on all major Linux distros with Flatpak support

-you can try on other distro it might work but I haven't tried it yet.
-I will release for other distros in future!

 This version is for demo purpose only and gauge interest.
 You can only install few apps, few commands and may have bugs.